-The diamond brocade stitch pattern is a very pretty design that's been around for a very long time.
-It is very simple to do and all you need to know is knit and purl stitches.
-Great for beginning knitters .
+The diamond brocade stitch pattern is a very pretty design that's been around for a long time.

-It gave the fabric an extra layer of warmth.
-It was also very heavy but simply beautiful.
+It gave the fabric an extra layer of warmth although it was very heavy, but simply beautiful.

-And with this little piece of information can you imagine using some beading or adding an extra color to this pretty diamond stitch pattern?
+Can you imagine using some beading or adding an extra color to this pretty diamond stitch pattern?
+Wow it would be pretty.

 Of course it still looks very pretty all on its own too.